SteveTsui/IDa-Det/README.md

 # IDa-Det: An Information Discrepancy-aware Distillation for 1-bit Detectors
-Implementation of our ECCV2022 paper.
+Pytorch implementation of our paper ["IDa-Det: An Information Discrepancy-aware Distillation for 1-bit Detectors"](http://arxiv.org/abs/2210.03477) accepted by ECCV2022.

 ### Tips
 Any problem, please contact the first author (Email: shengxu@buaa.edu.cn).